General FAQ

 Printed Planners

-The Sim Planners offer a bird’s eye view of your Sims’s goals and gives space to plan and record what matters.
+Both the weekly and daily version of the Sim Planner 2nd Edition offer a bird’s eye view of your Sims’s goals and gives space to plan and record what matters.

 Including…

-• A cheat sheet with the most useful money, build/buy and technical cheats for Sims 4
+- A cheat sheet with the most useful money, build/buy and technical cheats for the latest Sims game

-• Calendar and – daily OR weekly – layouts to plan and track 4 months worth of Sims 4 game time (up to 2 Sim lifetimes!)
+- Monthly and daily layouts to plan and track 4 months worth of game time (up to 2 Sim lifetimes!)

-• Lined and dot note pages for your story ideas, family trees and more.
+- Lined and graph note pages for your story ideas, family trees and more.

 You can buy the Sim Planner Daily and Sim Planner Weekly on your local Amazon storefront.

-The Weekly and Daily versions are the same apart from the layouts of the days/weeks after the calendar view.
+The weekly and daily versions are the same apart from the layouts of the days/weeks after the calendar view and the amount of mini-challenge prompts each comes with. 😊

-You can order English, Spanish and German editions of the Sim Planner.
+You can order English, Spanish and German editions of the original Sim Planner.
+The 2nd Edition of the Sim Planner is only available in English.